Skip To Content

 Before work started, our volunteers undertook fish rescues to ensure protected species such as bullhead and white-clawed crayfish could be safely relocated to Scandal Beck and we used various methods, including hay bales to reduce the levels of sediment travelling downstream during the works.

-Hay bales and a pump in place to capture sediment as the new/existing channels are connected. © Eden Rivers Trust
+Photo: Hay bales and a pump placed to capture sediment as the new/existing channels are connected.

 Our contractors, Catchment Designs ensured that movement of heavy machinery over the site was carefully controlled and minimised.